 But this fear, of property damage and the loss of cherished possessions, can be significantly reduced by the installation of a smart water flow monitor.

-Here are some smart, connected water flow monitors and shut-off systems for you to consider for your home:
+Here are some smart, connected water flow monitors, shut-off systems and leak detectors for you to consider for your home: